shan-10/shan-10/README.md

 - 👀 I’m interested in learning web development.
 - 🌱 I’m currently a web developer and a Certified Scrum Master
 - 💞️ I’m looking to collaborate on Working & learning together.
-- 📫 How to reach me ... click on my Resume site and it will provide you different options to connect.
+- 📫 How to reach me ... click on my Resume repo and it will provide you different options to connect.

 <!---
 shan-10/shan-10 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.